zhangyihome/code-push-cli/cli/README.md

 ### Account creation

 Before you can begin releasing app updates, you need to create a CodePush account.
-You can do this by simply running the following command:
+You can do this by simply running the following command once you've installed the CLI:

 ```
 code-push register
 ```

 This will launch a browser, asking you to authenticate with either your GitHub or Microsoft account.
-Once authenticated, it will create a CodePush account "linked" to your GitHub/MSA identify, and generate an access token you can copy/paste into the CLI in order to login.
+Once authenticated, it will create a CodePush account "linked" to your GitHub/MSA identity, and generate an access token you can copy/paste into the CLI in order to login.

 *Note: After registering, you are automatically logged-in with the CLI, so until you explicitly log out, you don't need to login again from the same machine.*